wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

 You can run the service that we developed above as a Docker container.
-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.
-Since this guide requires MySQL as a prerequisite, you need a couple of more steps to configure MySQL in the Docker container.
+As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+Since this guide requires MySQL as a prerequisite, you need a couple of more steps to configure MySQL in the docker container.

-First, let's see how to configure MySQL in the Docker container.
+First, let's see how to configure MySQL in the docker container.

-  * Initially, you need to pull the MySQL Docker image using the below command.
+  * Initially, you need to pull the MySQL docker image using the below command.
 ```
     $docker pull mysql:5.7.22
 ```